Formation – Business Law

 In Texas, to establish a breach of contract claim you must prove (1) existence of a valid contract, (2) performance under the contract by the plaintiff (3) a material breach of the contract committed by the defendant, and (4) that the plaintiff sustained damages as a result of defendant’s breach of the contract.
 Recently, the law in Texas changed to prohibit recovery of attorneys’ fees in a breach of contract action against an LLP or an LLC.

-Our contract lawyers are experienced in contract negotiations, contract drafting, and contract lawsuits.
+The business attorneys at Ritter Spencer PLLC are experienced in contract negotiations, contract drafting, and breach of contract lawsuits.

 Non-Compete, Employment and Non-Disclosure Agreements